Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 9

 Kansas vs. Missouri Betting Trends

-- Kansas has won four games against the spread this season, while failing to cover four times.

-- In the Jayhawks' eight games this season, the combined scoring has gone over the point total four times.
+- A total of four out of the Jayhawks' eight games this season have gone over the point total.

-- In the Tigers' nine chances this season, the combined scoring has gone over the point total three times.
+- So far this season, three out of the Tigers' nine games with an over/under have gone over the point total.

 Kansas Futures Odds